AcademySoftwareFoundation/tac/process/lifecycle.md

 ### Requirements

-To be accepted at the Incubation stage, a project must:
+To be accepted at the Sandbox stage, a project must:

 * Submit a completed [Project Contribution Proposal Template](proposal_template.md) to the TAC, or the TAC’s designated recipient for contribution proposals.
 * Provide such additional information as the TAC may reasonably request.